 1. Brussels

-Brussels is a dynamic city that can meet the needs of any traveler.
-As the capital of Belgium, Brussels is the seat of government, commerce, and culture for Belgium and all its organizations.
-The EU and NATO are headquartered in this unassuming city.
+Brussels is a dynamic city that can meet the needs of many travelers and students.
+As the capital of Belgium, Brussels is a major center of government, commerce, and culture.
+Key European Union institutions and NATO are based in Brussels.
 Apart from its political influence, Brussels has a significant cultural impact as well.
-It is the home of UNESCO World Heritage sites like the Grand Palace, the tongue-in-cheek symbol of Belgium, the Manneken Pis, and the Museums of Art and History.
+It is home to UNESCO World Heritage sites such as the Grand-Place, the tongue-in-cheek symbol of Belgium, Manneken Pis, and the Art & History Museum.

-The area is also a well-known gastronomical destination—gorge on Belgian waffles and chocolates to your heart’s delight with the city’s many bakeries and chocolatiers.
-Most importantly, Brussels is one of the best in Belgium to study for international students.
-With two official languages, Brussels is accommodating to both French and Dutch speakers, with many adopting the English language as well.
+The area is also a well-known gastronomic destination, where students can enjoy Belgian waffles and chocolates from the city’s many bakeries and chocolatiers.
+Most importantly, Brussels is one of the best cities in Belgium to study in for international students.
+Brussels is officially bilingual in French and Dutch, and English is widely spoken as well.

-One can enjoy a uniquely Belgian education here through institutions like the Vrije Universiteit Brussel, Université libre de Bruxelles, and the Catholic University of Louvain (Brussels Campus).
+Students can enjoy a uniquely Belgian education here through institutions like the Vrije Universiteit Brussel, Université libre de Bruxelles, and UCLouvain, which has campuses in Brussels.

 2. Antwerp

-Aside from literal diamonds, the city’s essential jewels remain to be its excellently preserved landmarks.
-Enjoy strolling through churches, government buildings, and botanical gardens in their original splendor.
-Antwerp is also central to learning in various arts disciplines.
-Fashion designers consider it the headquarters of the Royal Academy of Fine Arts.
+Aside from literal diamonds, the city’s essential jewels are its excellently preserved landmarks.
+Students can enjoy strolling through churches, government buildings, and botanical gardens in their original splendor.
+Antwerp is also central to learning in several arts disciplines.
+Fashion designers know it for the Royal Academy of Fine Arts Antwerp and its internationally recognized Fashion Department.

 Antwerp is an ideal destination where the old and new collide, so students can look forward to a comprehensive education here through universities like the University of Antwerp and Antwerp Management School.